 Q: Do you offer a family registration rate?

-A: It’s simple.
-Thanks to the Milwaukee Brewers Community Foundation, kids 12 and under ride free when accompanied by one registered adult.
-Once you click on “Youth (12 and under)” follow the prompts to register including selecting a bike route.
-Please note: You may use the accompanying adult’s email address on the registration page should you not want to include the child’s personal email.
+A: Thanks to the Milwaukee Brewers Community Foundation, kids 12 and under ride free when accompanied by one registered adult.
+Once you click on “Youth (12 and under)” follow the prompts to register, select a route and indicate a t-shirt size.
+Please note: You may use the accompanying adult’s email address when registering your child.

 Q: How do I get my registration packet?

-Q: Why are registration fees for the longer routes – 45-mile and 70-mile – more expensive?
+Q: Why are registration fees for the longer routes – 25-mile, 45-mile and 70-mile – more expensive?

-A: This is because those longer routes require significant additional expenses to execute.
+A: This is because those longer routes require significant additional expenses to execute, especially the cost of closing the Hoan Bridge.
 Your added registration fees will help us cover those costs.
 We thank you.

 Q: What is the Finish Line Party?

 A: The Finish Line Party is a post Ride celebration for all riders and their families and friends.
-A new enhanced party will feature more entertainment for adults as well as fun activities for the kids.
-Enjoy complimentary water, snack, hot dogs and beer sampling.
+Enjoy entertainment, complimentary water, snacks, hot dogs and beer sampling.